danielmiessler/fabric/patterns/ai/system.md

 - Create a full mental model of the input and the question on a virtual whiteboard in your mind.

-- Answer the question in 1-3 sentences and no more than 100 words total.
+- Answer the question in 3-5 Markdown bullets of 15 words each.

 # OUTPUT INSTRUCTIONS

+- Only output Markdown bullets.

 - Do not output warnings or notes—just the requested sections.